 Menu Close

-Health Sciences · Robert W. Jackson Arthroscopy · Robert W. Jackson Collection · UTSIC
+Health Sciences · Robert W. Jackson Arthroscopy · UTSIC

-A white cardboard box with an off-white label on the lid contains two pieces: a hip prosthesis made primarily of clear Perspex and a second component made of opaque white plastic.
+A white cardboard box with an off-white label on the lid contains a hip prosthesis made primarily of clear Perspex.

-The prosthesis consists of a “ball” element attached to a tapered “femoral” stem.
+The hip prosthesis consisting of a rounded head attached to a narrow stem.
 The prosthesis is a single solid piece.
-A metal stem is visible within the clear stem.
+A metal reinforcement is visible within the clear stem.
 A pattern of metal wires are visible within the clear ball element.
 These are x-ray markers that will indicate whether the device has rotated following installation.

 Accession Number: 2023.JAC.283